mlilyd/DS1_RuleMining/README.md

-# Data Sciene - Rule Mining
+# Data Science - Rule Mining
 Research project on rule mining for the lecture Data Science